|About me||Résumé||Academic||Software||Semi-useful information||Quotations||Writing||Organizations|

 "A Certified Framework for Compiling and Executing Garbage-Collected Languages", Andrew McCreight, Tim Chevalier, and Andrew Tolmach.
 ICFP '10

 Software I've written and am willing to show in public lives on my community.haskell.org home page.
 I've also contributed a little bit of code to GHC and even less code to darcs.
-All of this is rather old.
+All of this is very old.

 "She had a pretty gift for quotation, which is a serviceable substitute for wit." -- W. Somerset Maugham